Demi-urge/menace_sandbox/docs/sandbox_runner.md

 Isolated modules that lack inbound references may still contain useful logic.
 `discover_recursive_orphans` and `scripts.discover_isolated_modules` surface
+these files before each run. `discover_recursive_orphans` returns a mapping from each orphan module to the module(s) that imported it, allowing downstream tools to construct workflow segments per dependency chain.
+The collected paths are then passed to
-these files before each run and pass their paths to `run_repo_section_simulations(..., modules=modules)` so only the candidates are executed.
+`run_repo_section_simulations(..., modules=modules)` so only the candidates are executed.
 When `SANDBOX_AUTO_INCLUDE_ISOLATED=1` the sandbox adds modules that pass to `sandbox_data/module_map.json` and `environment.generate_workflows_for_modules`